 - 5. Route 1: Publish the research article open access in a journal or publishing platform which makes the Version of Record immediately open access via its website. - a.
 The Version of Record must be free and unrestricted to view and download.
 It must have a Creative Commons Attribution (CC BY) licence, or other licence permitted by UKRI (see 'licensing requirements'). - b.
-The research article must be made open access in a journal or publishing platform that meets the minimum technical standards that facilitate access, discovery and reuse, as defined at Annex 2. - 6.
-Route 2: Publish the research article in a subscription journal and deposit the Author's Accepted Manuscript (or Version of Record, where the publisher permits) in an institutional or subject repository at the time of final publication, as defined at Annex 1.
+The research article must be made open access in a journal or publishing platform that meets the minimum technical standards that facilitate access, discovery and reuse, as defined at Annex 2.

 &lt;sup>1 Unless a contract has been signed between the author and the publisher before this date that prevents adherence to the policy.
 However, UKRI strongly encourages authors and publishers to make publications open access.
+If a monograph, book chapter or edited collection is published seven or more years after the formal end of a UKRI-funded project, it will no longer be eligible for financial support, and therefore UKRI do not expect the publication to be made open access.